 2 Tbl Soy Flour

 1 tsp salt

 3 tsp canola oil

-After your dough has been pressed bake at 300F for 45 minutes.
+After your dough has been pressed bake the whole “loaf” at 300F for 45 minutes.
 Your seitan will be a bit undercooked but this is what you want.
 It makes it easier to slice and it will pan-fry better.

 On Sunday I decided that I would make a beet bread.
 Don’t ask why this craving hit me but I wanted bread that looked like and tasted like a beet.
 My result was a modification of The Knead for Bread’s recipe.
 Also, I have converted the recipe into metric measurements and baker’s percents.
 Enjoy.

 1/4 tsp yeast

 1 cup Bread Flour

 Allow poolish to sit out overnight.
 The small amount of yeast will create a great flavor for tomorrow’s recipe.

 Roast beets for 1-1.5 hours at 350F.
 Roast beets in a small baking dish and cover with aluminum foil.
 Beets should be tender to fork touch.
 Cut roasted beets into cubes, I left the skins on mine, and blend with the remaining water in your pan.